sourcegraph/syntect_server/README.md

   - Search for `Plugin Development: Convert Syntax to .sublime-syntax` command.
   - Continue with steps below.
 - With a `.sublime-syntax` file:
-  - Save the file anywhere under `./syntect/testdata/Packages` (make a new dir if needed).
+  - Save the file anywhere under `Packages/MySyntax` [in our fork of sublimehq/Packages](https://github.com/slimsag/Packages).
-  - `cd syntect && make assets`
+  - In our fork of syntect, update the git submodule and run `make assets`.
   - Build a new binary.

 ## Embedded themes: